Italy’s northwest Liguria area hit by floods, mudslides

 The hardest-hit city was Savona, on the Ligurian Sea coast.
 But towns in the region’s hilly interior also suffered flooding and landslides, as some streams overflowed their banks.

-A bridge was reported collapsed in the town of Quiliano, and in another town, Campobasso, the COVID-19 vaccine center was shut down as a precaution, Corriere della Sera reported.
+A bridge was reported collapsed in the town of Quiliano, Corriere della Sera’s online site reported.
+In another town, Camporosso, the COVID-19 vaccine center was shut down as a precaution, LaPresse news agency said.

 The port city of Genoa, Liguria’s most populous area, shut schools for the day and also ordered the closure of parks and cemeteries.
 Open-air markets and sports facilities were also closed.